-Disable intrusion prevention When this option is selected, the scan of the OPC UA protocol will be disabled and traffic will be authorized if the filter policy allows it.
-Log every OPC UA query Enables or disables the logging of OPC UA requests.
+Detection method Do not detect: unencrypted data will not be scanned.
+Inspect all traffic: all packets received will be scanned by the SSL protocol in order to detect plaintext traffic.
+Sampling (7168 bytes): only the first 7168 bytes of the traffic will be analyzed in order to detect plaintext traffic.
+Support Disable IPS When this option is selected, the scan of the SSL protocol will be disabled and traffic will be authorized if the filter policy allows it Log every SSL query Enables or disables the logging of SSL requests.